sergiomarchio/prometeo-chatbot-challenge/README.md

 In order to run this project, you must

- - Create a secret.key file in the project root directory, with the django secure key in plain text format (can be generated with random characters, ideally with more than 50 characters and more than 5 unique characters.)
+ - Create a secret.key file in the project root directory, with the django secure key in plain text format (can be generated with random characters, ideally with more than 50 characters and more than 5 unique characters).
- - To use the guest login feature, create a file named 'api.key' in the [chatbot](chatbot) directory, containing a vaild Prometeo API key in plain text format.
+ - To use the guest login feature, create a file named 'api.key' in the [chatbot](chatbot) directory, containing a valid Prometeo API key in plain text format.

 ### To run the server *locally*